 Do you receive a salary for your time in the Auxiliary Program?

 Auxiliary Constables are unpaid volunteers who commit a minimum of 160 hours annually to the program.

-For more information please contact the Burnaby Auxiliary Constable Coordinator at:
+For more information please contact the Burnaby Auxiliary Program Coordinator at: